Using Huawei E220 HSDPA modem in GNU/Linux

 eth0 no wireless extensions.

-So, here i’ll describe how to get Atheros 5007eg working with Ubuntu.
-I’m also planning to write a post on how to get it working with Slackware as soon as i get some time to try. 😀 ok here’s what i did.
+Here’s how I got the Atheros 5007EG working on Ubuntu.
+I’m also planning to write up a post for Slackware once I get some free time to test it out 😀 Alright, here’s what I did.

 ndisgtk